tari3x/csec-modex/README.markdown

 Dependencies
 ============

-The distribution bundles and automatically builds most of the dependencies.
+The distribution bundles and automatically builds most of the dependencies, except for the following:
-The following dependencies require some extra work:

-- gcc and ocaml need to be installed on the system
+- gcc, ocaml, cmake, openssl, polarssl, markdown

 - Yices SMT solver, which we are not allowed to redistribute due to licensing restrictions.